Garlic Braids 18 in

 Inventory, string : 0

-Garlic braids typically can contain up to twenty-four whole bulbs plaited together.
-The color and size of the garlic and its stems as well as the flavor will vary depending upon type of garlic used to make the braid and the age of the braid.
+Garlic braids contain twelve to twenty-four whole bulbs plaited together by the stems.
+The garlic stems are damped and woven together to create a braided pattern interlocking the garlic bulbs into a vertical display.
+The garlic bulbs in braids are clean with the roots trimmed.
+The color and size of the garlic, the length of stems, and the flavor will vary depending upon the type of garlic used and the age of the braid.

 Garlic braids are available year-round.

-Garlic has one of the largest genomes of all cultivated plants.
-Garlic, botanical name Allium Sativum, is a member of the lily family along with chives, shallots and onions.
-Garlic is the common name dedicated to hundreds of varieties which can be classified as hardneck and softneck types.
+Garlic, botanically classified as Allium Sativum, has one of the largest genomes of all cultivated plants and is a member of the lily family along with chives, shallots, and onions.
+Garlic is the common name dedicated to hundreds of varieties which can be further classified into hardneck and softneck types.
 Softneck garlic varieties are easier to braid than the hardneck ones simply because the stems are easier to work with.
-Silverskin (softneck) garlics are the most commonly used for braiding.
+Silverskin garlics are the most commonly used and preferred for braiding.

-Garlic braids contains bulbs of garlic which are high in allicin, an enzyme responsible not only for garlic’s intense aroma and flavor but also may be useful in cardiovascular health and in prevention of certain cancers.
+Garlic braids contain bulbs of garlic which are high in manganese, vitamin C, vitamin B6, and allicin, an enzyme responsible not only for garlic's intense aroma and flavor but also known for its anti-viral properties.

 Fresh braided garlic can be used interchangeably in preparations that call for traditional garlic.
-Simply cut a garlic bulb from the braid and separate the cloves from the bulb, be sure to use garlic bulbs starting from the top of the braid.
-Oftentimes today braided garlic is sold purely as an ornamental item therefore care should be used when purchasing braided garlic marketed for decorative purposes as the freshness cannot be guaranteed.
+Simply cut a garlic bulb from the braid and separate the cloves from the bulb to begin cooking.
+Be sure to use the garlic bulbs starting from the top of the braid as it will keep the braid intact.
+Braided garlic is often sold purely as an ornamental item, so care should be taken when purchasing braided garlic marketed for decorative purposes as the freshness cannot be guaranteed.
 Fresh garlic braids used for food preparations should be used within six months, ornamental braids will last for at least two years.

 Recipes that include Garlic Braids 18 in.
 One is easiest, three is harder.